F.E.A.R. (video game): Ports

 The Xbox 360 port was announced in May 2006.
 Vivendi revealed that the game would be shown later that month at E3 and that the port was being handled by Day 1 Studios rather than original developers Monolith, who were now owned by Warner Bros.
 New to this version of the game was an "Instant Action" mode for single-player.
-In this mode, players are dropped into a modified level and must get to a designated point as quickly as possible whilst simultaneously killing as many enemies as possible and being as accurate as possible.
+In this mode, players are dropped into a modified level and must get to a designated point as quickly as possible while simultaneously killing as many enemies as possible and being as accurate as possible.
 At the end of the level, the game uploads players' stats to a global leaderboard on Xbox Live.
 Graphically, the Xbox 360 version was equivalent to the PC version on maximum settings and Day 1 also increased the native resolution to 720p and added high dynamic range lighting, an advanced particle system, and HD textures.
 The Xbox version also features an exclusive bonus level not found in the PC original, which depicts Holiday's attempt to extract Bishop from ATC headquarters.
 This version also features a new weapon – dual wielded automatic handguns.

 The PlayStation 3 port was announced in August 2006, with Vivendi revealing it would be one of the console's launch titles, scheduled for North American release on November 17.
 Like the Xbox 360 version, the PlayStation 3 port was developed by Day 1 Studios.
 This port features the same Instant Action mode from the Xbox 360 version.
 It also has its own exclusive additional weapon (a street sweeper shotgun) and bonus mission, which depicts the Delta Force recon team's journey through ATC headquarters prior to encountering Alma.
 Like the Xbox version, the game's native resolution was 720p, but the other enhancements were removed for this version.
 In early November, Sierra announced that the PlayStation 3 port had been pushed back to February 2007.
 In February, they announced it had been pushed back to April.

 In relation to the additional content in the two ports, and why it differed from system to system, producer Rob Loftus explained, "we wanted everybody to feel like they got something special.
 But at the same time, we didn't want to put more content in one version and have the other version suffer for it."

 Monolith themselves were unhappy with the ports, specifically the difference in quality from the original, especially on the PlayStation 3.
 In December 2008, Project Origin's lead artist, Dave Matthews, told CVG that for the sequel, "we're handling all three versions, we've changed our development structure to develop all three SKUs simultaneously and there's no lead platform."
 The following month, he reiterated, "the two ports were done outside of Monolith and from a Monolith perspective we feel they didn't do everything that they could of achieved."